vtyeh/sakila-sql-homework/README.md

 # Sakila: The SQL
-### Using the opensource sakila database, I completed the following queries:
+### Using the open source sakila database, I completed the following queries:

 * 1a.
 Display the first and last names of all actors from the table `actor`.